 1 tablespoon Dijon mustard

-- Drain and cool.
-Peel beets, and cut into 1/4 inch pieces; set aside.
+2. Drain and cool.
+Peel beets and cut into 1/4 inch pieces; set aside.

-- Drain; remove thyme stems and garlic.
-Add oil, 1 tablespoon balsamic vinegar, and 1/8 teaspoon pepper; toss, and keep warm.
-(If preparing in advance, warm over low heat before assembling dish).
+4. Drain; remove thyme stems and garlic.
+Add oil, 1 tablespoon balsamic vinegar and 1/8 teaspoon pepper; toss, and keep warm.
+If preparing in advance, warm over low heat before assembling dish.

-- Combine coriander and 1/4 teaspoon each salt and pepper; rub over Salmon flesh.
-Lightly coat a cast-iron skillet with organic extra virgin olive oil, and place over medium heat.
-When heated, add Salmon, flesh side down, and cook until browned, about 3 minutes.
+6. Combine coriander and 1/4 teaspoon each salt and pepper; rub over salmon flesh.
+Lightly coat a cast-iron skillet with organic extra virgin olive oil and place over medium heat.
+When heated, add salmon, flesh side down, and cook until browned, about 3 minutes.
 Turn fillets, add shallots, and place skillet in oven.
 Cook about 4 minutes, or until cooked through.

-- If using a skin-on fillet, remove and discard Salmon skin; keep Salmon warm.
+8. If using a skin-on fillet, remove and discard skin; keep salmon warm.

-- Place skillet over medium-high heat, and add wine, scraping pan with a wooden spoon.
-Reduce by half, and add orange juice, mustard, and remaining tablespoon balsamic vinegar.
+9. Place skillet over medium-high heat and add wine, scraping pan with a wooden spoon.
+Reduce liquid by half then add orange juice, mustard, and remaining tablespoon balsamic vinegar.
 Add beets, and cook until heated through.

-- Arrange lentils and spinach on plates; place a Salmon fillet on top.
-Spoon beets and sauce over, and serve.
+10. Arrange lentils and spinach on plates; place a salmon fillet on top of each.
+Spoon beets and sauce over, and serve warm.